CosinusTic/Epitech-Freeads/FreeAds_files/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+# Welcome!
+Welcome to this Laravel App!

+## Project description
+This website is a full stack project.
+Each user has an account and is enabled to post an add to the homepage where he can see all the ads.
+There is an admin section to this project that enables the admin to manage its website users as well as posts.
+(Manage rights, credentials for users and modify or delete posts).

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: